plgd-dev/hub/docs/guide/developing/grpc-client.md

 ### Delete Resource
 The `DeleteResource` command requests device to delete a specific resource.
 Confirmation message doesn't mean that the resource was deleted.
 After successful deletion, devices unpublishes it's resource.
 This information is propagated to client in form of an `RESOURCE_UNPUBLISHED` event.

+### Retrieve pending commands
+The `RetrievePendingCommands` command supports various filter options.
+If all of them are **unset**, all pending commands of all devices user is authorized to use are returned.

+**Example usages of filter options:**
+- to retrieve pending commands of resources identified by their hrefs use `RetrievePendingCommandsRequest.resource_ids_filter` where combinations `deviceID` and `href` is required
+- to retrieve pending commands of certain devices use `RetrievePendingCommandsRequest.device_ids_filter` where ids of these devices needs to be set
+- to retrieve pending commands of a specific type resources use `RetrievePendingCommandsRequest.type_filter`
+- to retrieve pending commands of certain commands use `RetrievePendingCommandsRequest.commands_filter`

+To return certain pending commands of binary switch resources hosted by devices with ids `deviceID1` and `deviceID2`, following options shall be set: `RetrievePendingCommandsRequest.device_ids_filter("[deviceID1, deviceID2]") && RetrievePendingCommandsRequest.type_filter([oic.r.switch.binary])`.

 #### Contract